Deciding How Much House You Can Afford

 It’s a good idea to get your credit in order before you apply for a mortgage.
 First, check your credit report at one of the big three agencies: Equifax, Experian, and TransUnion.
 Copy & Paste the Link below to get one Free Copy per year: https://www.annualcreditreport.com/index.action Carefully review your report and note any incorrect information and negative factors.
 If you find mistakes on your report, be sure to alert the credit reporting agency right away.
 Be aware, you might have to prove that the claims are wrong by providing payment history or other evidence.
 If it’s a case of identity fraud, then you will have to file a report with your local police department.

 What percentage of income should go to a mortgage?

-If you’re not sure, click the link: https://tinyurl.com/j6yq1iug follow the tried-and-true 28/36 percent rule.
+If you’re not sure, Copy & Paste the Link below for information: https://www.bankrate.com/mortgages/what-percent-of-income-should-go-to-mortgage/ follow the tried-and-true 28/36 percent rule.
 Most financial advisers agree that people should spend no more than 28 percent of their gross income on housing (i.e., your mortgage payment), and no more than 36 percent of their gross income on total debt, including mortgage payments, credit cards, student loans, medical bills and the like.

 Here’s an example of what this looks like: